mikaeltorni/coding_tools/evals/scripts/README.md

 1. Read all JSON files in the specified datasets directory
 2. Use the existing assertion prompt from `assertion_prompts/diff_analyzer_assertion.md`
 3. Generate a YAML file containing evaluation tests for each dataset entry
-4. Output status messages with information about the process
+4. Output status messages and a summary of processed entries

+#### Summary Report

+After processing, the script will generate a summary report showing:
+- How many entries were processed from each dataset file
+- How many entries were skipped (due to missing input/output fields)
+- Total number of tests generated

 The script expects the assertion prompt file to exist at the path `assertion_prompts/diff_analyzer_assertion.md`.
 The generated YAML can be used with the evaluation framework to test the Diff Analyzer model's performance.